 Benefits Of DAST

-As the name implies, the dynamic testing focusses mainly on the active or runtime features of the application.
+As the name implies, the dynamic testing focuses mainly on the active or runtime features of the application.
 Some of them are discussed below:

 Figure: DAST Benefits